 in vivo exposure to break away from that

 first belief.
-Begin with the acknowledgement that all OCD defenses have a
+Begin with the acknowledgment that all OCD defenses have a

 basis in what is reasonable, and then progress to an equally reasonable